sisinflab/STABLE-BAG/README.md

 $\phi_0$ is to the subject's age, $|\phi_0-y|$, while instability is the mean per-feature standard deviation across bootstrap attributions.

-For a candidate trade-off weight $\lambda$, the window selected for each subject is the one minimising:
+For a candidate trade-off weight $ \lambda $, the window selected for each subject is the one minimising:

 $$